-The procedure of tooth extraction involves removal of the tooth roots from the surrounding bone.
+The procedure of tooth extraction in Peoria, AZ involves removal of the tooth roots from the surrounding bone.
 In most of the cases, other than impacted teeth, the top of the tooth is already not covered by bone, so roots are what must be removed.

 There are 2 types of extraction procedures: Surgical and simple extraction.